ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 making it possible to obtain metadata about the Mail Receiver's traffic.
 In addition to verifying compliance with policies, Mail Receivers need to consider that before sending reports to a third party.
-On the other hand, a Domain Owner publishing an internal Report Consumer, can put a dot-forward at that mailbox.
+On the other hand, a Domain Owner may publish a destination address that appears to be an Internal Report Consumer but is actually a forwarding address; in this case, the final destination of a report is not guaranteed.

 ## Additional Damage